tengstrand/lein-polylith/migrate/migrate.md

 decide how to use [tools.deps](https://github.com/clojure/tools.deps.alpha), scripts and maybe other tooling, to build the artifacts you need.

-To finish the migration, perform these steps (make sure you work from the `polylith-deps` branch).
+Make sure you work from the newly created branch, e.g. `polylith-deps`.
 With `old` we refere to the Leiningen based `clojure-polylith-realworld-example-app` workspace, and with `new` we refere to the migrated `clojure-polylith-realworld-example-app-01` workspace:
 - Delete the `project.clj` file from the root in the old workspace.
 - Delete the `interfaces` directory from the old workspace.
 - Copy `deps.edn` from the root of the new workspace to the old.
-- You may update the old `readme.md` file at the root by copying the changed information/links to the `readme.md` in the old workspace.
+- You may update the old `readme.md` file at the root by copying the changed information/links from the new `readme.md`.
 - Make sure you can build all the artifacts you need, by adding aliases to `deps.edn`, creating build scripts and similar.
   If you used the old `build.sh` under each `system` then they need to be replaced.